Key takeaways

 Step 5: Testing and Validation

-- Validate Connectivity: Use Microsoft Remote Connectivity Analyzer to validate the secure mail transport setup.
+After the HCW completes, test the hybrid setup:- Validate Connectivity: Use Microsoft Remote Connectivity Analyzer to validate the secure mail transport setup.

 - Test Features: Verify that mail flow, free/busy calendar sharing, and mailbox migration capabilities are working as expected.